GitHawkApp/GitHawk/Pods/Pageboy/README.md

 - `.moveIn`
 - `.reveal`

+*Note: By default this is set to `nil`, which uses the standard animation provided by `UIPageViewController`.*

 ### Auto Scrolling
 `PageboyAutoScroller` is available to set up timer based automatic scrolling of the `PageboyViewController`: